mavaddat/windows-dev-docs/hub/powertoys/zoomit.md

 # ZoomIt utility

 ZoomIt is a screen zoom, annotation, and recording tool for technical presentations and demos.
 You can also use ZoomIt to snip screenshots to the clipboard or to a file.
 ZoomIt runs unobtrusively in the tray and activates with customizable hotkeys to zoom in on an area of the screen, move around while zoomed, and draw on the zoomed image.
-I wrote ZoomIt to fit my specific needs and use it in all my presentations.

 :::image type="content" source="../images/powertoys-zoomit.gif" alt-text="Animation of the PowerToys ZoomIt utility by Sysinternals":::